-If Disulfiram is spilled or leaked, take the following steps:
+If Anthraguinone is spilled, take the following steps:

-- Evacuate persons not wearing protective equipment from area of spill or leak until clean-up is complete. - Collect powdered material in the most convenient and safe manner and deposit in sealed containers. - Ventilate area after clean-up is complete. - It may be necessary to contain and dispose of Disulfiram as a HAZARDOUS WASTE.
-Contact your Department of Environmental Protection (DEP) or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations. - If employees are required to clean-up spills, they must be properly trained and equipped.
+- \ Evacuate persons not wearing protective equipment from area of spill until clean-up is complete. - \ Collect powdered material in the most convenient and safe manner and deposit in sealed containers. - \ Ventilate area after clean-up is complete. - \ It may be necessary to contain and dispose of Anthraquinone as a HAZARDOUS WASTE.
+Contact your Department of Environmental Protection (DEP) or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations. - \ If employees are required to clean-up spills, they must be properly trained and equipped.
 OSHA 1910.120(q) may be applicable.